Bálint Sapszon is multi-award winning composer and orchestrator born in Budapest, Hungary and based in California.

 Trained at the equally prestigious Béla Bartók Conservatory and Ferenc Liszt Academy of Music, Bálint holds a Master’s Degree in Composition, Jazz Arrangement and Music Theory.
 In 2007 he received a Fulbright Scholarship to study Film Scoring abroad and despite a promising career in the European jazz circuit, he moved to Los Angeles.
 Even while completing the Film Scoring Certificate Program at the University of California Los Angeles (UCLA), he quickly began establishing himself in the world of film music.

-Bálint has given concerts around the world from Australia, to Hong Kong and mainland China.
+Bálint has given concerts around the world as a pianist from Australia, to Hong Kong and mainland China.
 He has played in some of Europe’s most prestigious concert venues including the Olympia Hall in Paris, the Tonhalle Konzerthaus in Zurich, and the Palace of Arts in Budapest.
 Within the United States he has performed at Walt Disney Concert Hall in Los Angeles or the Atherton Concert Hall in Honolulu, Hawaii.
 In addition to his own performances, his compositions have made the repertoire of many orchestras and choirs internationally.